The second decade of DSLR astrophotography

 If you'd like for PixInsight to provide for flat darks explicitly, click here to download a modified script that adds the checkbox shown in the picture.
-(Or click here for the previous version, if needed.)
+(Or click here or here for earlier versions, if needed.)

 When that box is checked, what you do is put in your flat darks as bias frames, and they will be used not only as bias frames but also to dark-subtract the flats.
 This is true whether or not you select "Optimize dark frames" (which I still recommend in order to fit the regular darks better to the lights).

 The latest version of the modified script also allows you to perform cosmetic correction (of a simple sort) without having to create an instance in advance: